 View of Table Rock, SC from Bursted Rock Mountain - Headwaters State Forest

 9-23-18 - The hike to Bursted Rock is the hike to do if you are looking for a fantastic view in Headwaters State Forest.
 You can double your viewing pleasure if you continue on up to Dolves Mountain.
 Bursted Rock Mountain is the only spot I know of where the average person can get a view of the north side of Table Rock Mountain in South Carolina.
 This hike has been on Conserving Carolina's White Squirrel Challenge for some time now, but I don't think too many people visit this special place.
 The hike is 5.2 miles round trip to Bursted Rock and 8.3 miles if you include Dolves Mountain.
 The hike is considered difficult, but anyone in fairly good shape shouldn't have a problem with it.
 The only problem is getting to the trail head at Gum Gap.
 You don't necessarily need a 4x4, but you better have a high clearance vehicle.
 There are a couple of spots where you have to clear rocks sticking up out of the road.
-Here's a video I did driving to Gum Gap this last time.
 This trail is foot traffic only - no mountain bikes or horses.
 This is also gamelands and you need to wear blaze orange during any hunting season!
 Information about hunting in NC can be found here.

 Directions: From the center of town in Brevard at Broad and Main Streets, turn on to East Main St (US276 south).
 Drive 7.3 miles on 276 and turn right on East Fork Rd.
 This is also the back entrance for the Connestee Falls development.
 Drive 1.1 miles on East Fork Rd and turn left on to Happy Acres Rd.
 From here it's 3.3 miles to the road's end at Gum Gap.
 Happy Acres Rd is gravel / dirt the entire way and it gradually gets narrower and rougher as you approach Gum Gap.
 The first part of the road is residential, so be sure you stay on the road and don't veer into someone's driveway.
 At 1.6 miles, stay straight on Gum Gap Access - don't bear left on Happy Acres.
 At 2.0 miles, cross into SC and enter the Watson Cooper Heritage Preserve.
 Past this point, there are a very few places to pull over or park.
 At 2.7 miles, there's a red gate on the right at an old road that leads into Headwaters SF.
 At 3.1 miles, there's a lesser trail that also leads into the forest.
 Once at Gum Gap, park without blocking any of the gates.